-Please read Item 5 - Operating and Financial Review and Prospects: Management's Discussion and Analysis of Financial Condition and Results of Operations-Significant Developments in 2014 and 2015.
+Please read Item 5 - Operating and Financial Review and Prospects: Management's Discussion and Analysis of Financial Condition and Results of Operations-Significant Developments in 2015 and early 2016.

 Item 9.
 The Offer and Listing

 Our Class A common stock is listed on the New York Stock Exchange (or NYSE) under the symbol "TNK".
 The following table sets forth the high and low prices for our Class A common stock on the NYSE for each of the periods indicated.